Female Support Worker

-Or If you have any questions and would like to discuss the role in more detail, please call Dee Caulcutt on 07903 549593.
+If you have any questions and would like to discuss the role in more detail, please call Sylvia Williamson on 07776 096693

 - We welcome applications from everyone and value diversity in our workforce

-- As users of the disability confident scheme, we guarantee to interview all disabled applicants who meet the minimum criteria for the vacancy - Dimensions has been awarded this symbol by Jobcentre Plus to recognise our commitment towards the employment, retention, training and career development of disabled employees
+- As disability confident leaders, we guarantee to interview all disabled applicants who meet the minimum criteria for the vacancy - Dimensions has been awarded this symbol by Jobcentre Plus to recognise our commitment towards the employment, retention, training and career development of disabled employees

 - As part of our commitment to making reasonable adjustments we can offer support to complete your application in one of our offices using assistive technology.